HR Software Menu Icon

 5. Publish the Report

-The Department is expected to launch an online portal for reporting in 2025.
+The Department for Children, Disability and Equality is expected to launch an online portal for reporting in late 2025.
 You’ll need to upload your data there.
-You also have to publish the report on your own website where both employees and the public can find it.
+You also have to publish the report on your organisation's website where both employees and the public can find it.
 It has to stay there for at least three years.
 We added ours to a compliance section on the HRLocker website.

 6. Talk to Your Team